faceonline/wp-post-type-generator/README.md

 Currently this block only creates post types with the following defaults:

 ```
+    $prop = 'Your post type name'; // Handled internally by the block
     $text_domain = 'your-plugin-textdomain';
     $labels = [
         'name'               => _x( $prop, 'post type general name', $text_domain ),